daar/pmake/README.md

 `$ ./make install`

+> Note that you need to have administrsator privileges to be able to install PMake on your system.

 Download a binary release
 -------------------------
 On the GitHub [release pages](https://github.com/daar/pmake/releases) you can find a pre-built binary for your platform.